 The lists and topics are not an exhaustive display of the resources provided by SEBTS.
 Rather, the purpose of these lists is to provide a starting place for students who are beginning the research process in a new field.

-Also beneficial to the researching student is the Research Guide called "Research Process."
-There you will find a comprehensive introduction to the academic research and writing process as well as some helpful resources concerning research appointments, bibliography and citation help.
+There you will find a comprehensive introduction to the academic research and writing process as well as some helpful resources concerning research appointments, bibliography, and citation help.